Integrable mappings and the notion of anticonfinement

-The nonintegrability of this mapping is explained by the existence of yet another singularity, which can be entered from initial conditions where $x_1=0$ (for $x_0$ free): after 4 iterations of the mapping one reaches $(x_4, x_5)=(\infty, \infty)$ which is a fixed point for the mapping (when considered over ${\Bbb P}^1\times{\Bbb P}^1$).
-As mentioned before, from [\diller] it can be understood that this type of singularity is characteristic of mappings for which a finite number of blow-ups (and blow-downs) cannot yield an automorphism on a rational surface.
-However, this mapping is of a different type than the linearisable one discussed above, its algebraic entropy being positive.
+When studying the singularity structure of (\eqi) one finds that it has two confined singularities, corresponding to the patterns $\{\pm1,0,\infty,\mp1\}$, and an anticonfined one, which can be entered from initial conditions where $x_1=0$ (for some generic $x_0$): after 4 iterations of the mapping one reaches $(x_4, x_5)=(\infty, \infty)$ which is a fixed point for the mapping (when considered over ${\Bbb P}^1\times{\Bbb P}^1$).
+However, as opposed to the linearisable cases of section 3, the singularity pattern for this anticonfined singularity exhibits exponential growth,

-In our terminology, the singularity that arises at $(x_0,0)$ is anticonfined.
-Indeed, if we consider e.g. an initial condition $x_0=\kappa$ and $x_1=\epsilon$ we obtain, by iterating forwards and backwards, the sequence

-We remark readily that the exponents form a Fibonacci sequence.
-Hence, here again it is clear that we can use the growth of the anticonfined singularity to obtain a lower bound (equal to the growth rate of the Fibonacci sequence: $\log({1+\sqrt 5\over 2}$)) for the algebraic entropy, which in this case coincides with its exact value.
-From this example and from those in section 4 we can conclude that the exponential growth exhibited by the anticonfined singularity can be used as a non-integrability indicator.